vectara/vectara-docs/www/docs/learn/authentication/api-key-management.md

 You can use API keys for querying and indexing operations, but not at this time for administrative operations such as creating or deleting corpora.

-The remainder of this guide walks you through managing and using the API Keys.
+The remainder of this section walks you through managing and using the API Keys.

 ## Create an API Key

 If you have the necessary permissions you'll see the `API Keys` in the sidebar.
-Click this option and you'll see the following page
+Click this option and you'll see the following page:

 ![API Keys](/img/api_key_create.png)